natgo/wt-wiki-scraper/wikitext-transpiled/ground/SU-76M.md

 '''Enemies worth noting:'''

-[[M4A3 (105)]]: This low-rank Sherman posts a huge threat to every of its opponents due to its superior armour and destructive firepower.
+[[M4A3 (105)]]: This low-rank Sherman poses a huge threat to all of its opponents due to its superior armour and destructive firepower.
 Its armour is overall quite tough to penetrate with your short 76 mm gun, but it can be solved by careful aiming.
 If the M4 is within 200 m, use default APHE to shoot at the vertical part of its gun mantlet or its side if exposed.
 If it's hull down within 100 m, only target the gun mantlet with either APHE or APCR to disarm it.
 When the M4 is further than 400 m away, all of your shells will perform poorly at penetrating its armour, so disengage or wait until it gets closer.
-Remember to not get hit by it, its HE or HEAT is likely to knock the SU-76 out with ease.
+Don't get hit, as the HE and HEAT can overpressure you easily.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->